 Normally at this time of year people send out a little wrap-up of their year in progress, things they’ve accomplished, trips taken, family milestones, and plans for the new year.
-That is not the intention of this mailing, so please don’t be disappointed by the non-traditional end of the year correspondence.
+That is not the intention of this writing, so please don’t be disappointed by the non-traditional end of the year correspondence.
 And I’m grateful that you’re here to read my musings, yet again.

 I have been reminded lately of one of my favorite sayings, “If you want to make God laugh, just tell him your plans.”
 I continue to learn the ebb and flow between ideas, plans, and spontaneous actions inspired by intuition.
 Which leads us to my current situation of flying through the air alone and landing in Seoul a few days ago without a safety net.
 One thing I continue to experience more and more is a feeling of expansion and a “knowing” that there are no wrong decisions.
 In fact, there are no decisions.
 Intuition tells us everything we need to know, including the responsibility we need to take for our actions, the effects our actions will cause, and to trust that this, too, is right.
 I recently read about this phenomenon in The Tao of Pooh.
 “From our natural state (the Uncarved Block) comes the ability to enjoy the simple and the quiet, the natural and the plain.
 Along with that comes the ability to do things spontaneously and have them work, odd as that may appear to others at times.”